Nurses & Clinics

 Registered General Nursing Diploma, BSc in Professional Studies in District Nursing, Certificate in Education, Royal College of Nursing Nurse Practitioner Award.
 She has other qualifications in diabetes, continence care, palliative care and nurse prescribing.

-We now have 2 members of staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
-They are Lynda Saint and Debbie Mason.
-When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with either Lynda or Debbie instead of as previously, with one of the doctors or a practice nurse.
-This will free up nursing time for appointments for smoking cessation, asthma etc.
+We have staff particularly trained for taking blood samples (phlebotomy as it is correctly known) and blood pressures.
+Kath Bainbridge and Heidi Moore are our Health Care Assistants and this is part of their role in the practice.
+When you are asked to make an appointment to arrange a blood sample, BP recording or an ECG it is likely that you will be given an appointment with Kath or Heidi.
+This will free up nursing time for more complex appointments such as Asthma or Diabetic reviews.

 We provide a physiotherapy service at The Bellingham Practice.
 The physiotherapist is Eileen Davidson.
 She is employed by Northumberland Care Trust and are based at Hexham General Hospital.